starwolfy/steam-ts/README.md

     ]
 }
 ```
-The keys represent the steam64id which can easily be converted to let's say a steamid, whereas the values store the TeamSpeak identity of the user.
+The keys represent the steamid64 which can easily be converted to let's say a steamid2, whereas the values store the TeamSpeak identity of the user.

 ### Installation